National Intelligence and Security Agency (Somalia)

 The agency is assisted by the African Union Mission in Somalia.
-According to the former Minister of State for the Presidency Abdulkadir Moallin Noor, the U.S. Central Intelligence Agency also provided training to NISA officials during the latter agency's formative stages.
+According to the former Minister of State for the Presidency Abdulkadir Moallin Noor, the U.S.Central Intelligence Agency (CIA) also provided training to NISA officials during the latter agency's formative stages.

-NISA personnel have conducted security operations against Al-Shabaab elements in the capital.
+NISA personnel have conducted counterintelligence, counterterrorism, and internal security operations against Al-Shabaab elements in the capital.